cashflowy/switchless/readme.md

 - create the component in `src` folder
 - create the stories for the component
+- npm install - to update the packagelock version
 - update index.js to export the component
 - update version - in package.json
-- npm install - to update the packagelock version
+- Perform `npm run build`
-- commit code
+- commit code to remote repo
 - npm publish
 - update Change Log